sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

 Delivery API.

-It is good to note that even if the operator adds some hosted microcopy using Flex Console, the FTW template still needs to have a built-in microcopy file for the microcopy keys that do not have a value in the hosted asset.
+It is good to note that even if the operator adds some hosted microcopy using Flex Console, the template still needs to have a built-in microcopy file for the microcopy keys that do not have a value in the hosted asset.
 That way, the UI can still render something meaningful for the parts of the page that the operator has not modified.

-FTW templates specify the path to the hosted microcopy as part of the app-wide configuration in [_config/configDefault.js_](https://github.com/sharetribe/ftw-x/blob/main/src/config/configDefault.js#L78).
+The template specifies the path to the hosted microcopy as part of the app-wide configuration in [_config/configDefault.js_](https://github.com/sharetribe/ftw-x/blob/main/src/config/configDefault.js#L78).
-This hosted microcopy lives in a file called _content/translations.js_, since language-specific microcopy files make it fairly easy to translate the FTW template to languages other than the default English.
+This hosted microcopy lives in a file called _content/translations.js_, since language-specific microcopy files make it fairly easy to translate the template to languages other than the default English.

 ```js
 // CDN assets for the app.
 Configurable through Flex Console.